Night-Traders-Dev/Orbit-Suite/src/blockchain/ORBIT.md

 }
 ```

-Claimed rewards are recorded as reward transactions and added to the wallet balance.

 ---

-### 4. Consensus Protocol – Proof of Insight (PoI)
+# 4. Consensus: Proof of Insight (PoI)

-Orbit introduces a trust-based consensus system:
+Orbit replaces PoW/PoS with a trust-weighted consensus system:

-- Block Proposal: A node proposes a block.
+* Proposal: Node proposes block

-- Validation Quorum: Other nodes validate and vote based on block integrity and proposer trust score.
+* Voting: Peers validate and sign based on proposer’s trust and uptime history

-- Finalization: If quorum is met, signatures are added and the block is committed.
+* Finalization: On quorum, signatures are aggregated and block is added

-This system encourages long-term good behavior, uptime, and accurate validation.
+Trust is influenced by:

+* Uptime (session duration and frequency)

+* Correct block proposals

+* Participation in consensus

+* Security Circle inclusion

 ---

-### 5. Security Circle
+# 5. Security Circle

+Optional peer trust layer:

-Users can define a Security Circle of trusted peers:
+* Users define trusted nodes

-- Helps bootstrap node trust.

-- Will be integrated into PoI for weighing votes.

-- Represents a web-of-trust layer for lightweight sybil resistance.
+* Boosts consensus weight during validation

+* Acts as a Web-of-Trust for identity anchoring and Sybil resistance

 ---

-### Data Structures
+# Key Data Structures

-#### Transaction
+## Transactions
 ```json
 {
   "type": "transfer",